swaros/contxt/docs/documentation/tasklistener.md

             - "host: Stopped"
         action:
           # use script instead of target.
-          # by using target we would break
+          # by using target we get out of context
           script:
             - minikube start